 Between 1971 and 1974 Stephen King wrote four novels that were eventually published between 1977 and 1982 under the name Richard Bachman.
 Two are realistic stories about men suffering nervous breakdowns, one in a high school, one in his suburban home, and two are dystopian science fiction novels about homicidal game shows.
 What unites all four of these books is one major theme: rage.
 A red thread of rage runs through every single sentence in these four books, which begin with a student murdering two teachers in a high school classroom and end with a man flying an airplane into an office building.
-All four books are about powerless men lashing out at the fathers in their lives, whether it’s their actual fathers (Rage, The Long Walk) or themselves (Roadwork, The Running Man).
-This is where we take a moment to say something trite about King’s father who abandoned his family when King was 2 years old, but I’m going to resist that urge because these angry, feverish books deliver a valuable portrait of the author at the beginning of his career.
+All four books are about powerless men lashing out at the fathers in their lives, whether it’s their actual fathers (Rage, The Long Walk) or their own failings as fathers (Roadwork, The Running Man).
+This is where we take a moment to say something trite about King’s father who abandoned his family when King was 2 years old, but I’m going to resist that urge because what’s far more important than cheap psychoanalysis is that these angry, feverish books deliver a valuable portrait of the author at the beginning of his career.
 And the thing they all state, clearly and unmistakably, is that at this point in his life King was, as he once said, “fucking furious.”

 Determining exactly when this anger began to appear on the page is almost impossible.
 King has given dates for writing these books that conflict with dates given by his editor at the time, Bill Thompson, and he has also fudged their titles in past interviews since for several years he wasn’t supposed to be Richard Bachman at all.
 I’ve tried hard to split the difference here but I’m going to mess up.*